 - Recommendation of assistive listening devices.

-We have three office locations, our original location in Brattleboro, Vermont, a satellite office in Swanzey, New Hampshire, and a satellite office in Greenfield, MA which opened in July of 2022.
+We have three office locations: our original location in Brattleboro, Vermont, a satellite office in Swanzey, New Hampshire, and a satellite office in Greenfield, MA.

 Located on the beautiful Winston Prouty (former Austine School) campus, at 130 Austine Drive, Suite 210, Brattleboro, VT 05301.
 We are in Holton Hall, the large brick building at the top of the campus, up the stairs or the elevator to the first floor, and reception is on your right.
 We can be reached at (802) 254-3922, or by fax at (802) 258-9512.
 Printable Directions